 Below are our Multi-GPU server package with one of the best GPU and CPU in the market.

-Hopefully the above information will help you better control the render quality and speed and have a better experience when working with Arnold.
+Hopefully, the above information will help you better control the render quality and speed and have a better experience when working with Arnold for Maya.